flutter/website/src/docs/testing/ui-performance/index.md

 to capture a snapshot of the stack at a moment in time.

 {{site.alert.note}}
-  Observatory is being replaced by [Dart DevTools][].
+  Observatory is being replaced by Dart DevTools.
-  This browser-based tool is still in development, but you can preview it now by downloading the repo.
+  This browser-based tool is still in development, but you can preview it now by downloading the [repo][].
   The [docs][] are being written, but DevTools provides similar CPU/GPU performance profiling and should be easier to use than Observatory.